WolvenKit/WolvenKit/README.md

    1. If, for some reason, the LFS quota is depleted, the renderer prerequisite libs can be acquired here: https://outwa.it/lib.zip

 4. **Build Required Projects**
-   1. Build the Formats project and Wolvenkit.Radish with the "Release | any CPU" configuration
+   1. From the top-level directory, build `WolvenKitFormats.sln` with drop-down menus set to Release:Any CPU.
+   2. Open the WolvenKitRadish folder and build `WolvenKitRadish.csproj` with drop-down menus set to Release: Any CPU)

 5. **Build and Run**
-   1. Now you can build WolvenKit.UI in Debug | Any CPU configuration and run it
+   1. From the top-level directory, build `WolvenKit.sln` with drop-down menu set to Debug/Any CPU.
+   2. Locate the binary `WolvenKit.exe` in `WolvenKit\WolvenKit\bin\Debug\net5.0-windows\win-x64\` and run it.

 <div id="contributing">&zwnj;</div>
 <h3 align="center">Contribute</h3>